- Publications and resources

 If you already had a pilot’s licence issued before 1 September 2014 but qualified for a new flight crew licence after that date you will also receive the new Part 61 licence document.

-For example, if you hold a private licence for aeroplanes – or PPL(A) – under Civil Aviation Regulation (CAR) Part 5 and qualify for a private licence for helicopters – or PPL(H) – under the new rules from 1 September 2014, you will receive the new Part 61 licence document.
+For example, if you hold a private licence for aeroplanes – or PPL(A) – under CAR Part 5 and qualify for a private licence for helicopters – or PPL(H) – under Part 61, you will receive the new Part 61 licence document.

-Both the notification and transfer forms need to be sent to CASA’s Permission Application Centre at the same time, along with the certified copies of your permissions.
+The form, along with any certified copies of your permissions, need to be sent to our Client Services Centre.
 These are placed in your new Part 61 licence document, which is then posted to you.

-When you receive your new Part 61 licence document you should check to ensure that it incorporates all of the permissions that were included in your CAR Part 5 licence, and those provided on the
+When you receive your new Part 61 licence document you should check to ensure that it incorporates all of the permissions that were included in your CAR Part 5 licence, and those provided on your other permissions.
+If there are any discrepancies you should notify the Client Services Centre.

 If you are applying for your first licence or an upgrade after 1 September 2014 you need to pay the standard service fee for your licence type.